 I wish I could tell you where all the trendy food spots are in LA, but I can't (yet!).
 I did mind my budget a bit on both trips and that was easy to do by minding what I ate.
 Our hostel frequently organized free diners and we stayed close to Farmers Market, Trader Joe's and Whole Foods (mmmm, Whole Foods), which meant that we often grabbed some street food to go or cooked dinner at the hostel.

 The first time I went, it was mostly my friend Sylvie doing the drive but the second time it was me behind the wheel.
-I've written about our first rental car experience in LA, what it's like to drive and park around the county and how my second rental car experience there took off with a bit of a false start.
+I've written about what it's like to drive in Los Angeles here.

 How to get to LA

 When you're flying to LA, you'll most likely fly to LAX.
 It's the main airport and usually your only option if you're coming from abroad.
 If you still need to book your flights, I recommend checking Skyscanner for a good overview of your flight options and the best prices.